preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 If you don't want automatic termination, just keep this option deselected.

 Important note!
 The archiving and termination settings are valid for Omnia.
-If a page truly must be terminated from your system, settings for dust bins in Sharepoint may also need to be edited.
+If a page truly must be removed from your system, settings for dust bins in Sharepoint may also need to be edited.